ewenmunro/ewenmunro.com/README.md

 <h1 align="center">ewenmunro.com</h1>

-<p align="center">ewenmunro.com is where you can find all of my public work, including films, content, webDevProjects, my book, etc.</p>
+<p align="center">ewenmunro.com is where you can find all of my work, including films, content, webDevProjects and my book.</p>

 <p align="center">You are welcome to have a look and if you have any questions, you can contact me via: <a href="https://ewenmunro.com/contact">ewenmunro.com/contact</a></p>